fgarofalo56/csa-inabox-docs/docs/serverless-sql/index.md

 ## Deployment and DevOps

-1. **Infrastructure as Code**
+1. __Infrastructure as Code__
-   - ARM templates for workspace configuration
+   - ARM templates or Bicep for Synapse workspace deployment
+   - Storage account configuration as code
    - Terraform for resource provisioning

 2. **CI/CD for Database Objects**